ant-uni-bremen/gr-latency/docs/README.md

 `const auto ticks = std::chrono::high_resolution_clock::now().time_since_epoch()`<br>
 which represents our timestamp.
 Further down the processing chain, we can pick up this tag and analyze the time difference.
 This might give us a pretty consistent idea where we spend most of our latency.

+## Issues

+* All data is printed to `stdout`.
+Instead, we should use GNU Radio's logging capabilities.
+* Debug data should contain a common identifier, preferably the timestamp itself to identify different propagation stages of the same packet.

 ## Code formatting
 This is the current way to format everything:<br>